 Neilson’s legislation advances out of House Transportation Committee

-A bill authored by state Rep. Ed Neilson, advanced out of the House Transportation Committee today, which would extend Gov. Josh Shapiro’s emergency proclamation for the demolition and rebuilding of I-95 in Northeast Philadelphia.
+A bill authored by state Rep. Ed Neilson, advanced out of the House Transportation Committee today that would make Pennsylvania a safer place for drivers and pedestrians alike.

 House Bill 1284, as it was reported from committee, would seek to maintain the automated speed enforcement systems on Roosevelt Boulevard in Philadelphia, and expand the program to any road in Philadelphia at locations approved by a city ordinance and by the state Transportation Department.